Inpatient Rehab for Alcoholism & Drug Abuse

 While we do not require patients to stay in addiction treatment for a full 90-day rehab program, we do offer a 90-brand promise for individuals who choose to complete 3 consecutive months of treatment (at the level(s) of rehab care directed by your treatment team).
 Should you complete 90 days and suffer a relapse afterward, we will invite you back to Desert Hope or a sister facility for a complimentary 30 days of treatment.

 How Much Does Inpatient Rehab Cost in Nevada?

 The cost of inpatient addiction treatment in Nevada depends on several variable factors, such as insurance coverage, duration of the program, and types of treatment programs used (patients often transfer from inpatient treatment to outpatient treatment or sober living).

 Addiction treatment is often expensive, but the alternative (continuing to compulsively misuse drugs or alcohol) is much more costly.7 Fortunately, there are ways to pay for rehab in Nevada that can make the cost of treatment much more manageable.
-For example, Desert Hope offers financing options to those in need.
+For example, Desert Hope offers flexible financing options and payment plans to those in need.

 Does Health Insurance Cover Inpatient Drug and Alcohol Rehab?

 Yes, health insurance does typically cover addiction treatment in Nevada.8 In fact, the federal government requires most health insurance plans to provide coverage for addiction treatment to the same extent they cover medical and surgical procedures.9

 Desert Hope’s Las Vegas facility is in-network with many insurance providers throughout Nevada, and we make it easy to verify your insurance benefits by filling out the quick and confidential online form.